How To Prove Discrimination in the Workplace: Documentation

 If you believe you have been discriminated against or harassed, you will likely find it necessary to seek an attorney to represent your interests.
 During the first few meetings with your new attorney, you will be asked a multitude of questions.
 In addition to talking to your attorney about your claim, you will also need to show your attorney documents relating to your claim.
+Regardless of the underlying act, knowing how to prove discrimination in the workplace is crucial to collecting on a claim.

 ____Your personnel file.
 If you claim that you have been harassed or discriminated against at work, your attorney will need to develop an idea of your employment record.
 For example, he or she will want to know if you have had a number of disciplinary warnings or if you have received poor performance evaluations.
 This information will be contained in your personnel file.
 If you do not have a copy of your personnel file, your attorney will be able to obtain it from your employer on your behalf.